-- Ships must notify IOC dock office 1 hour prior arrival Sept-Iles Pilot station via VHF Ch: 12 & request final berthing instructions. - 2.
-IOC Marine Services is set up to receive radio communications via VHF Ch 12 on a 24 hour basis. - Ships should anchor within the triangulated area as shown on the marine charts.
-Ships may be requested to shift anchorage if their position interferes with normal docking approaches and / or transhipment area. - Ships arriving in ballast condition to load at dock no. are required to arrive at the loading dock within the maximum requested air draft restriction to ensure safe handling procedures. - 5.
-Ships should berth port side unless IOC Marine Services advise otherwise.
+- Vessels must notify IOC dock office 1 hour prior arrival Sept-Iles Pilot station via VHF Ch.
+12 & request final berthing / anchoring instructions. - IOC Marine Services is set up to receive radio communications via VHF Ch 12 on a 24 hour basis / 365 days. - Vessels must anchor within the triangulated area as per your marine chart.
+Vessels may be requested to reposition from their anchorage position if it interferes with normal docking approaches and / or transhipment area. - 4.
+Vessels arriving in ballast condition to load at dock no.# 2 are required to arrive at the loading dock within the maximum requested air draft restriction of 17.6 meters to ensure safe handling procedures. - Vessels must berth Port side to, unless specified otherwise from IOC Marine Services.